Col. Charles Young, Leader & Builder

 The Buffalo Soldiers also worked in Yosemite.
 To learn more click here.

-To purchase "In the Summer of 1903, Colonel Charles Young and the Buffalo Soldiers in Sequoia and Kings Canyon National Parks" visit Sequoia Natural History Association's bookstore.
+To purchase "In the Summer of 1903, Colonel Charles Young and the Buffalo Soldiers in Sequoia and Kings Canyon National Parks" visit Sequoia Parks Conservancy's bookstore.